Kaushik-hub77/Securenotes/README.md

 Clean UI

-Deepseek V3-0324(free model) API is been used
+Deepseek V3-0324(free model) API is been used Via Openrouter Acess

 Made a Protected route for each User using json Web token